b0o/swaynagmode/README.md

 Global options:
   short  long       description
-  -h     --help     display usage information
-  -v     --version  output version
+  -h     --help     display usage information for swaynagmode and swaynag -H     --help-snm display usage information for swaynagmode -v     --version  output version

+Caveats:
+  - Only one instance of swaynagmode may be run at a time.

 Example sway configuration: